smartdevicelink/sdl_core_guides/docs/Getting Started/Install and Run/index.md

 ```

 !!!
 NOTE
 If Core was built with `EXTENDED_POLICY=EXTERNAL_PROPRIETARY`, the `core.sh` script will automatically start the provided sample policy manager along with Core.
-To use the script without this, run the daemon script as such:
+To disable this, run the daemon script as such:
 ```bash
 ./core.sh <command> false
 ```